 Possibly one of the most important parts of your shower tile installation is making sure things are nice and level.

-If you’re installing tile above a bathtub, like we were, you also need to make sure your bathtub is perfectly level.
+If you’re installing tile above a bathtub, like we were, you also need to make sure your tub is perfectly level (more on installing a bathtub here).
 Lastly, be sure that the walls are square.

-Continue working way up the shower with the tile.
+Continue working your way up the shower with the tile.
+Continue checking to make sure things are level – especially with that second row of tile.

-Cut any pieces as needed with a wet tile saw.
-You can learn how to use a wet tile saw in this article.
+Cut any pieces as needed with a wet tile saw or tile cutter.
+You can learn how to use a wet saw in this article.

 Part 3.
 Grouting and caulking